 I’ve actually listed a tutorial set in my shop,for your convenience.
 It contains two tutorials plus a cutting guide with some different measurements & extra instructions – so three downloadable files, one for each of the folios in the picture above!

 Please let me know if you like these kinds of projects, for like you, I too am always looking for some inspiration 🙂

-As my previous Christmas mini has been completely loaded with family Christmas pictures since last year’s holiday season, it was time to create a new one – yea! 🙂
+As my first Christmas mini has been completely loaded with family Christmas pictures since last year’s holiday season, it was time to create a new one – yea! 🙂

 I rummaged through my (by now fairly impressive) stash and came back out with the beautiful vintage-yet-fresh All is Bright papers, a 2012 collection by My Mind’s Eye.
 With its 18 x 25 cm (7 1/8 x 9 7/8″) it’s larger than its Tis the Season predecessor.
 It sports nine interactive page layouts, plus what I’m calling a box pocket on the inside front cover.

-I created one of these box pockets before, in my large Girly Girl’s Precious mini, but this time I incorporated it in a tutorial!
+I created one of these box pockets before, in my large Girly Girl’s Precious mini (see picture below), but this time I incorporated it in a tutorial!
 It’s already waiting for you in my Etsy shop 🙂

-Since the box pocket can hold all kinds of nice things, like a stack of photo mats, cards, a mini folio or even an entire hardcover notebook (see picture above of the aforementioned Girly Girl’s Precious mini), I have not included my mini folio in the album tutorial.
-Instead it will get its own – very affordable – tutorial soon, including a bonus cutting guide for a larger version.
+Since the box pocket can hold all kinds of nice things, like a stack of photo mats, cards, a mini folio or even an entire hardcover notebook, I have not included my mini folio in the album tutorial.
+Instead it’s part of its own – very affordable – tutorial set, including a bonus cutting guide for a larger version!